hghcomphys/hghcomphys.github.io/_posts/2026-08-14-molecular-dynamcis-numba-cuda.md

 Yet, despite its excellent potential, Numba-CUDA remains in my opinion underappreciated.
 Many colleagues I’ve spoken with aren’t even aware it exists.

-In this post, I’ll discuss the basics of writing CUDA kernels with Numba-CUDA and then put theory into practice by implementing a *Molecular Dynamics* simulation.
+In this post, I’ll discuss the basics of writing CUDA kernels with Numba-CUDA and then put theory into practice by implementing a *Molecular Dynamics* (MD) simulator.

-> In my [previous post](https://hghcomphys.github.io/why-you-should-learn-jax/), I showed how **JAX** can be used to implement a GPU-accelerated *Molecular Dynamics* simulator relying on *just-in-time compilation*, *automatic vectorization*, and *automatic differentiation*.
+> In my [previous post](https://hghcomphys.github.io/why-you-should-learn-jax/), I showed how **JAX** can be used to implement a GPU-accelerated MD simulator relying on *just-in-time compilation*, *automatic vectorization*, and *automatic differentiation*.

-## How to write and execute a CUDA kernel in Python using Numba-CUDA
+## CUDA kernel in Python with Numba-CUDA

 Before diving into technical details, it's important to have a basic understanding of how CUDA *execution model* in general enables parallelism.
 If you're already familiar with CPU parallelism, the extension to the CUDA should be straight forward.

-### CUDA execution model
+### How CUDA execution model works

 In CUDA execution model, **threads** are the smallest execution units, performing individual computations.